 Words that encourage and motivate children can fill them with a sense of positivity.
-Saying such words or phrases can not only make your child feel special, but also tell her how much you love her.
+So, along with using positive discipline techniques, saying positive words or phrases can not only make your child feel special, but also tell her how much you love her.
 Let’s look at 40 phrases that will help you make your child feel special.

 - My day isn’t complete without a hug from you.

 - Wow!
 Was it you who did that?

 - You are the apple of my eye.

 - You did a great job!

 - Oh!
 Look at what you have accomplished!

 - I know I can trust you with anything.

 - That was so kind of you.

 - It’s so much fun to do things with you.